CarlosSanabriaM/web-frontend/additional-documentation-sources/development/documentation.md

 The generate-and-serve-documentation.sh executes the following command:
 `compodoc -p tsconfig.json -s --assetsFolder images --includes additional-documentation-sources`.

+After generating the documentation, it's not needed to serve it to visualize it.
+It can be accessed directly, opening the **documentation/index.html** file in a web browser.

 For more info about compodoc, visit the [Compodoc Usage page](https://compodoc.app/guides/usage.html).